Sign up for email updates on our 2018 gypsy moth treatment proposals:

 Please select a heading to learn more:

-The Minnesota Department of Agriculture (MDA), in collaboration with federal, state, and local partners, has proposed to slow the spread of gypsy moth populations in Hennepin, Pine, and Winona counties.
-Surveys in 2016 revealed three distinct areas where monitoring traps caught a high numbers of moths.
-These results, combined with the trap records of previous years, and follow-up site surveys prompted the MDA and the Minnesota Gypsy Moth Program Advisory Committee to develop a proposed treatment project for 2017.
+The Minnesota Department of Agriculture (MDA), in collaboration with federal, state, and local partners, has proposed to slow the spread of gypsy moth populations in Carleton, Hennepin, Lake, and St. Louis counties.
+Surveys in 2017 revealed six distinct areas where monitoring traps caught a high numbers of moths.
+These results, combined with the trap records of previous years and follow-up site surveys, prompted the MDA and the Minnesota Gypsy Moth Program Advisory Committee to develop a proposed treatment project for 2018.